ab12gu/technical-notes/docs/misc/animals/dog-sitting.md

     - I believe she will only like me because of treats and not me
 - Feel free to buy treats, I will reimburse
 - Kiran is a little picky on treats, so find what she likes
+- the main sitter, Ash, gives her cheese
+    - so she loves cheese!

 ## Human Food

 - She is Indian, so she likes rice
+    - Also naan
 - She also likes bread
 - She likes cooked meat (spice bad for dogs, so no spice)
 - Cooked eggs